flant/shell-operator/fep/000-manipulating-kubernetes-objects.md

 ### Creating

-* `CreateorUpdate` — accept a Kubernetes object.
+* `CreateOrUpdate` — accept a Kubernetes object.
-  It retrieves an object, and if it already exists computes a JSON Merge Patch and applies it (will not update .status field).
+  It retrieves an object, and if it already exists, computes a JSON Merge Patch and applies it (will not update .status field).
   If it does not exist, we create the object.

 Optionally, we might support the following Manipulations:

 * `Create` — will fail if an object already exists
-* `CreateIfNotExists` — create and object if such an object does not already exist by namespace/name.
+* `CreateIfNotExists` — create an object if such an object does not already exist by namespace/name.

 These manipulations are potentially dangerous and useless, since they do not reconcile an object in any way.